stephanelsmith/micro-aprs/docs/mod/README.md

 ## Discrete waveform generation

-A key goal of this project is performance on embedded systems lacking a floating point unit.
-As such, we need to be limited to integer only math as well as utilization of look-up tables for sinusoidal generation.
+A key goal of this project is performance on embedded systems lacking a floating point unit without access to purpose math libraries (eg. numpy).
+We utiluze integer only math combined with look-up tables (eg. sinusoidal generation).

 ### Sin Lookup Table

 First we will need a sin look-up table.
-From [afsk/sin_table.py](https://github.com/stephanelsmith/micro-aprs-modem/blob/master/afsk/sin_table.py).
+From [afsk/sin_table.py](https://github.com/stephanelsmith/micro-aprs-modem/blob/master/afsk/sin_table.py), we can easily generate an array (of type array such that we know the bytes are sequentially addressed as in a c-style array).
+The function may be memoized to file.

 ```python
 return array('h', (int((2**15-1)*math.sin(x)) for x in frange(0,2*math.pi,2*math.pi/size)))